pqhuy98/python_django_rest/README.md

 # python_django_rest

-A ultra simple marketplace database for the course Database and Open Interface.
+An ultra simple marketplace database for the course Database and Open Interface.

 This database contains 4 object types : user, group, item and comment.
 User and group are django's provided models.